plorent/simple-k8s-apps/stateless-guestbook/README.md

 We have deployed ArgoCD and we have it running with the UI available on localhost:8080

-First connect this repo in ArgoCD.
+First connect this repo in ArgoCD (details on how to do this are provided in the README in the *k8s-clusters* repository).
 Next, create an application and point to the path stateless-guestbook.
 All that is left to do now, is to sync this application.
 Watch the application being deployed.

-## Deploying manually (or in the imparative style)
+## Deploying manually (or in the imperative style) - just to practice k8s commands, otherwise use ArgoCD

 ### Redis Master